isc-projects/bind9/doc/arm/notes.rst

 Introduction
 ------------

 BIND 9.16 is a stable branch of BIND.
 This document summarizes significant changes since the last production release on that branch.
 Please see the file CHANGES for a more detailed list of changes and bug fixes.

 Note on Version Numbering
 -------------------------

 As of BIND 9.13/9.14, BIND has adopted the "odd-unstable/even-stable" release numbering convention.
 BIND 9.16 contains new features that were added during the BIND 9.15 development process.
 Henceforth, the 9.16 branch will be limited to bug fixes, and new feature development will proceed in the unstable 9.17 branch.

 Supported Platforms
 -------------------

 To build on UNIX-like systems, BIND requires support for POSIX.1c threads (IEEE Std 1003.1c-1995), the Advanced Sockets API for IPv6 (:rfc:`3542`), and standard atomic operations provided by the C compiler.

 The libuv asynchronous I/O library and the OpenSSL cryptography library must be available for the target platform.
 A PKCS#11 provider can be used instead of OpenSSL for Public Key cryptography (i.e., DNSSEC signing and validation), but OpenSSL is still required for general cryptography operations such as hashing and random number generation.

 More information can be found in the ``PLATFORMS.md`` file that is included in the source distribution of BIND 9.
 If your compiler and system libraries provide the above features, BIND 9 should compile and run.
-If that isn't the case, the BIND development team will generally accept patches that add support for systems that are still supported by their respective vendors.
+If that is not the case, the BIND development team will generally accept patches that add support for systems that are still supported by their respective vendors.

 Download
 --------